erick-rivas/nodejs-api-reference/README.md

   - /datasource: Are the implementations of the repository methods.
 Each datasouce includes commons patterns such as mappers and executors

 ### Http resources ###
+  - routes.ts: Handle the endpoints representations.
+[Details](/http/.md)
-  - /controllers: Are the link between the business logic and http routes (GETs, SETs, PUTs)
+  - /controllers: Are the link between the business logic and http routes (GETs, SETs, PUTs).
+[Details](/http/controllers/.md)
   - /extensions: Are auxiliary classes in case of complex use case *e.g AI, ML, third party syncs*
   - /tests: Are jMeter files for endpoint testing